Haris617/esports-tournament-dbms/docs/project_scenario.md

 Tournaments are created for these games.
 Each tournament has a title, start date, end date, and status.
 A tournament can be `Upcoming`, `Ongoing`, or `Finished`.

 Players register in the system with their full name, email, username, and active/inactive status.
-Teams are then created for tournaments.
+Teams are created independently, and registration rows place those teams into tournament matches.
 A player can be part of a team through the team membership table.

 Matches are recorded between two teams.
 Each match stores both teams, the winner team, the scores, and the date and time when the match was played.